 If you don’t have good credit or any credit history at all, seeking credit from your current bank may be your best bet.
 As we mentioned earlier, your bank has an idea of how you spend your money.
 If you’ve avoided overdrafts and have something in your savings, they may not care as much about your credit history as another company would.

-Most banks offer credit cards for their customers or even customers who have accounts at other banks.
+Most banking institutions offer credit cards for their customers or even customers who have accounts at other banks.
 The great thing about having a credit card from your local bank is that everything is linked together.
 You can easily pay your credit card by transferring money from your checking account.
 You don’t have to set up ACH payments that link to a different lender, although that’s not too big of a deal.

 Loans and Lines of Credit